bevyengine/bevy/docs/cargo_features.md

 ## Cargo Features

-Bevy exposes many features to customize the engine.
+Bevy exposes many Cargo features to customize the engine.
 Enabling them adds functionality but may come at the cost of longer compilation times and extra dependencies.

 ### Profiles

-"Profiles" are high-level collections of cargo features that give the full bevy experience, but scoped to a specific domain.
+"Profiles" are high-level collections of cargo features that provide the full Bevy experience, but scoped to a specific domain.
 These exist to be paired with `default-features = false`, enabling compiling only the subset of Bevy that you need.
 This can cut down compile times and shrink your final binary size.